imbo/imbo/docs/usage/configuration.rst

         // ...
     );

 It's not recommended to use this method for big complicated transformations.
-It's better to implement the interface mentioned above, and refer to that class in the configuration array instead:
+It's better to implement the interface mentioned above, and refer to your class in the configuration array instead:

 .. code-block:: php
     :linenos: